-The purpose of assignments is to test the comprehension of the learning material that learner receives and help to get through the courses by providing self-feedback to the learner.
+The purpose of assignments is to test the comprehension of the learning material that learner receives and also help to get through the courses by providing self-feedback to the learner.
 The course content given in the SLM will be sufficient for answering the assignments.

 Assignments constitute the continuous evaluation component of a course.
-The assignments are available at the SLM section of the home page of the university website.
-In any case, the learner must submit assignments before appearing in the examination for any course.
-The assignments of a course carry 30% weightage while 70% weightage is given to the term-end examination (TEE).
-The marks obtained by the learner in the assignments will be counted in the result.
-Therefore, it is advised to take assignments seriously.
-However, there will be no written assignments for Lab courses.
+The assignments are available at the SLM section of the home page of university website.
+In any case, learner has to submit assignment before appearing in the examination for any course.
+The assignments of a course carry 30% weightage while 70% weightage is given to the termend examination (TEE).
+The marks obtained by learner in the assignments will be counted in the final result.
+Therefore, It is advised to take assignments seriously.
+However, there will be no written assignments for Lab/ practical courses.

-2.6.5 Laboratory Work
+2.6.5 Laboratory/ Practical Work

-Laboratory courses are an integral component of the M.Sc. programme.
-While designing the curricula for laboratory courses, particular care has been taken to weed out experiments not significant to the present-day state of the discipline.
+Laboratory / practical courses are an integral component of the M. Sc.
+(Statistics) (MScSTAT) [Master of Science in Statistics] and M. A. (Statistics) (MASTAT) [Master of Arts in Statistics] programme.
+While designing the curricula for laboratory/ practical courses, particular care has been taken to weed out experiments not significant to the present-day state of the discipline.
 Importance has been given to the utility of an experiment with respect to real life experience, development of experimental skills, and industrial applications.
-It is planned to phase the laboratory courses during suitable periods

-(such as summer or autumn vacations) so that in-service persons can take them without difficulty.
-Laboratory courses worth 2 credits will require full-time presence of the student at the Study Centre for one week continuously.
+It is planned to phase the laboratory/ practical courses during suitable periods (such as summer or autumn vacations) so that in-service persons can take them without difficulty.
+Laboratory/ practical courses worth 2 credits will require full-time presence of the student at the Study Centre for one week continuously.
 During this time a student has to work for around 60 hours.
-Around 40 hours would be spent on experimental work and the remaining time will be used for doing calculations, preparation of records, viewing or listening to the video/audio programmes.
+Around 40 hours would be spent on experimental work and the remaining time will be used for doing calculations, preparations of records, viewing or listening to the video/audio programmes.